kinoraw/kinoraw_repo/README.md

 'Generate' operator divides the timeline in n pieces, being n the number of available cpu kernels, and create a bash script to launch as many background blenders as cpu threads.

+    Only works when exporting to frame sequences.

 Be sure to save your project and setup your output location before press 'launch render'

+in latests versions of blender VSE render uses multithread, so this script is not so necesary, but still it can improve your render times if you need to export to frames.

 ## Stop_motion / elphel_panel